Kid Picks: 12 Top Christmas Books

 That's Not My Reindeer by Fiona Watt.
 This board book is part of the Usborne Touchy-Feely Series.
 Little ones can touch different textures on each brightly-colored page as the reader searches for and finds just the right reindeer for Christmas Eve.
 This is a great holiday book for babies and toddlers.

 Winter Wonderland: Sleigh Bells Ring, Are You Listening? illustrated by Jacqueline Rogers, words by Dick Smith, music by Felix Bernard.
 This is a picture book version of the classic song by the same name.
 The text of the book is the lyrics of this holiday standard with delightful pictures of little woodland creatures as they "frolic and play" in a snowy forest.
 You can read it out loud or sing along!
-The last page holds the sheet music for the song.
 This book is good for young children and anyone familiar with the famous tune.

 Llama Llama, Holiday Drama by Anna Dewdney.
 Our family loves Llama Llama!
 In this Christmas-themed picture book, Llama Llama is very, very excited for the holidays.
 The rhyming story builds the anticipation until it's all too much for a little llama, and his mama helps him cope with all of the holiday hype.
 This is a funny and sweet book for preschoolers and young children.